-We want your day at the Parsonage to be happy, interesting, and run smoothly, so everything you need to know to plan your visit is here, but please don't hesitate to contact us if you have any further queries.
+We want your day at the Parsonage to be happy, interesting and run smoothly.
+We think everything you need to know to plan your visit is here, but please don't hesitate to contact us if you have any further queries.

 Opening Times 2015

-The Museum and Shop will be open every day as follows:
+The Museum and Shop are open daily as follows: